 Just as with “novice,” the term “intermediate” is a descriptive term.
 But it is an even fuzzier term than its less-advanced counterpart.
 There is a time component to the intermediate descriptor in that the cycle of training stress-to recovery-to adaptation is something longer than 72 hours.
 There is, however, no clearly defined upper limit to this description other than to say an intermediate is not an advanced lifter—someone for whom training is hard enough to require an external competitive strength goal.
 Similarly, the goal of the intermediate lifter is not necessarily to become an advanced lifter.

 Part of the way to manage slower progress is to set new targets for yourself.
 While the PR always represents the best measurement of strength increases, the context of the PR will take different forms.
-There are volume PRs: weights that you have never lifted for 3 sets of 5 or 5 sets of 5.
+There are volume PRs: weights that you have never lifted for three sets of 5 or 5 sets of 5.
 There are the odd-number PRs: the 2RM or 4RM can be a thing if you need them to be.
-And there are competition PRs: Competition may provide a whole unexplored realm that you can use to help you keep the fire in your training.
+And there are competition PRs: competition may provide a whole unexplored realm that you can use to help you keep the fire in your training.

 The Freedom Trap